hanke580/upfuzz/README.md

 ## Feature
 * Coverage-guided fuzz testing
-  * upfuzz collects branch coverage of the cluster to guide the testing process.
+  * Collects branch coverage of the cluster to guide the testing process.
-  * upfuzz implements a type system for mutation.
+  * Implements a type system for mutation.
 Users only need to implement their command via the given types, and upfuzz can generate/mutate valid command sequence.
-* Fault Injection
+* Oracle
-* Inconsistency Detector
+  * Error/Exception in logs
-    * Compare read results between different versions.
+  * Read Inconsistency Comparison: compare read results between restart/upgrade
-* Configuration Testing
+* Config Testing
-* Format Coverage
+* Nyx-snapshot to save start up (experimental)
-* Nyx-snapshot for system start up
+* Coarse-Grained Fault Injection (experimental)

 ## Prerequisite
 ```bash